public-convenience-ltd/toiletmap/packages/explorer/README.md

 * Get a statistical overview of the data
 * Search for specific toilet data
-* explore the data by UK Administrative Geography
+* Explore the data by UK Administrative Geography
 * Learn how to use our APIs to power your application
 * Learn about the Licensing terms under which you can use this data